What is a Health Insurance Deductible and How does it Work?

 Table of Contents

-What is a Health Insurance Deductible and how does it work?
+What is a Health Insurance Deductible: How it Works

 An insurance deductible is a sum of money that a policyholder pays upfront before the insurance provider covers additional costs.
 This payment usually applies to all types of insurance.
 However, not all insurance policies require a deductible payment.